Chicago White Sox: Logos and uniforms

 For a midseason 1990 game at Comiskey Park, the White Sox appeared once in a uniform based on that of the 1917 White Sox.
 They then switched their regular uniform style once more.
 In September, for the final series at the old Comiskey Park, the White Sox rolled out a new logo, a simplified version of the 1949–63 Gothic "SOX" logo.
 They also introduced a uniform with black pinstripes, also similar to the Go-Go Sox era uniform.
-The team's primary color changed back to black, this time with silver trim.
+The team's primary color changed back to black, this time with silver trim, adopting the colors worn by the then-Los Angeles Raiders.
 The team also introduced a new sock logo—a white silhouette of a sock centered inside a white outline of a baseball diamond—which appeared as a sleeve patch on the away uniform until 2010 (switched to the "SOX" logo in 2011), and on the alternate black uniform since 1993.
 With minor modifications (i.e., occasionally wearing vests, black game jerseys), the White Sox have used this style ever since.

+The modern black "SOX" cap emerged as a pop culture sensation in the years following its introduction, as hip-hop artists such as Ice Cube, Dr. Dre, Snoop Dogg and Eazy-E were seen wearing the cap in music videos and various public appearances.
+Following the rebrand to the current black and silver colors, White Sox merchandise became one of Major League Baseball's top sellers.

 During the 2012 and 2013 seasons, the White Sox wore their throwback uniforms at home every Sunday, starting with the 1972 red-pinstriped throwback jerseys worn during the 2012 season, followed by the 1982–86 uniforms the next season.
 In the 2014 season, the "Winning Ugly" throwbacks were promoted to full-time alternate status, and are now worn at home on Sundays.
 In one game during the 2014 season, the Sox paired their throwbacks with a cap featuring the batter logo instead of the wordmark "SOX"; this is currently their batting-practice cap prior to games in the throwback uniforms.
 After the 2023 season, the Sunday throwback uniforms were quietly taken off the team's uniform rotation.

 In 2021, to commemorate the Field of Dreams game, the White Sox wore special uniforms honoring the 1919 team.
 That same year, the White Sox wore "City Connect" alternate uniforms introduced by Nike, featuring an all-black design with silver pinstripes, and "Southside" wordmark in front.
 In 2025, a new "City Connect" uniform was unveiled, which is heavily based on the NBA's Chicago Bulls, a team also owned by Jerry Reinsdorf.
 The design featured a red base with black contrasting sleeves and pinstripes, as well as the vintage "Flying Sox' logo as both a sleeve patch and cap logo.
+In a 2026 survey measuring the percentage of spectators wearing team merchandise at MLB teams, Chicago White Sox fans ranked fourth among MLB fanbases, with 40.96% of fans observed wearing team merchandise.